TheRaytracers/freecad-povray-render/doc/Realistic.md

 POV-Ray is a very powerful renderer developed in the early 90'ys.
 It has a mathematical approach not only for description of objects but also for textures an even for the visualization of mathematical functions.
 So with adding only a few lines you can create great effects.

 In the Part Workbench of FreeCAD you can also find objects which can be described by a mathematical function.
-A sphere for example is described by a centerpoint and a radius.
+A sphere for example is described by a central point and a radius.
 If we combine different mathematical described objects with boolean operations we come to the concept of **CSG** (**C**onstructive **S**olid **G**eometry).
 The Part Workbench of FreeCAD and the object description language of POV-Ray both share the **CSG** concept.

 So our chess example is based on CSG and each solid we have implemented in our workbench is at least used once.